syncfusion-content/maui-docs/MAUI/Pyramid-Charts/Getting-Started.md

 ## Populate chart with data

- Binding `Data` to the Pyramid chart ItemsSource property from its BindingContext to create our own Product Sales pyramid chart.
+ Binding `Data` to the Pyramid chart ItemsSource property from its BindingContext to create our own pyramid chart.

 {% tabs %}

 {% highlight xaml %}

 <chart:SfPyramidChart ItemsSource="{Binding Data}"
-                    XBindingPath="Product"
+                    XBindingPath="Name"
-                    YBindingPath="SalesRate"/>
+                    YBindingPath="Value"/>
 . . .
 </chart:SfPyramidChart>